Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Abstract

 \section{Abstract}

-Schwarzschild and Reissner-Nordstrøm black hole solutions are found in the context of a non-minimal matter-curvature coupling with the Weyl connection, both in vacuum and in the presence of a cosmological constant-like matter content.
-This special case of non-metricity leads to black hole solutions with non-vanishing scalar curvature.
-Moreover, vacuum Schwarzschild solutions differ from the ones from a constant curvature scenario in $f(R)$ theories with the appearance of a coefficient in the term linear in $r$ and a corrected "cosmological constant".
-Non-vacuum Shwarzschild solutions have formally the same solutions as in the previous case with the exception being the physical interpretation of a cosmological constant as the source of the matter Lagrangian as not a simple reparametrization of the $f(R)$ description.
-Reissner-Nordstrøm solutions cannot be found in vacuum, but only in the presence of matter fields, such that the solutions also differ from the constant curvature scenario in $f(R)$ theories by the term linear in $r$ and corrected/dressed charge and cosmological constant.
+Schwarzschild and Reissner--Nordstrøm black hole solutions are found in the context of a non-minimal matter--curvature coupling with Weyl connection both in vacuum and in the presence of a cosmological constant-like matter content.
+This model has the advantage of an extra force term which can mimic dark matter and dark energy, and simultaneously following Weyl's idea of unifying gravity and electromagnetism.
+In fact, vacuum Schwarzschild solutions differ from the ones in a constant curvature scenario in $f(R)$ theories, with the appearance of a coefficient in the term that is linear in $r$ and a corrected ``cosmological constant''.
+Non-vacuum Schwarzschild solutions formally have the same solutions as in the previous case, with the exception being the physical interpretation of a cosmological constant as the source of the matter Lagrangian and not a simple reparameterization of the $f(R)$ description.
+Reissner--Nordstrøm solutions cannot be found in a vacuum, only in the presence of matter fields, with the result that the solutions also differ from the constant curvature scenario in $f(R)$ theories by the term being linear in $r$, the corrected/dressed charge, and the cosmological constant.
+These results have bearings on future numerical simulations for black holes and gravitational waves in next-generation wavelet templates.